These speedy and spicy vegan chilli burritos are creamy, fresh and spicy - and ready in under 20 minutes, the perfect weeknight supper!

 - handful baby spinach

-Cook the rice according to packet instructions.
+- Cook the rice according to packet instructions.

 - Lay the tortilla wraps out ready for assembly.

 - Turn the burrito until it is toasted all over, and finally turn up to toast each end for a few seconds.
 If your burritos start to stick, the pan has got too hot so just turn down the heat a little.